 Card Cage Troubleshooting Guide

 Symptom Cause(s) Solution(s)

-1) No Front Panel display or LEDs a) No Power b) Bad Power Supply a) Check Power connections b) Cycle Power
+No Front Panel display or LEDs a) No Power b) Bad Power Supply a) Check Power connections b) Cycle Power

 2) One or more of the reproducers not responding to test button press. a) Incompatible Video File b) Faulty Button c) Faulty Reproducer d) Faulty Controller a) Press Reproducer Test Button to see if reproducer responds. b) Press Mute Button and make sure Reproducer LED's illuminate RED.
 (This verifies communication)

 c) Cycle Power

-Video Troubleshooting Guide Symptom Cause(s) Solution(s) 1) No Video Output single track - no fault indicated.
+Video Troubleshooting Guide Symptom Cause(s) Solution(s) No Video Output single track - no fault indicated.
 Status and/or Mute indicator off or always lit.
 Reproducer does not respond. a) Reproducer microprocessor hung up due to "hot-carding" of CF cards. a) Cycle power on unit.
-2) Video is discolored (i.e. GREEN, BLUE) a) Component Video output wired incorrectlyb) Faulty or loose cablesb) Color space configured incorrectly for display a) Check cables b) Change Colorspace configuration for affected reproducer using the front-panel menu interface or the Binloop software. c) Change Colorspace setting of display (if possible)
+2) Component video output is discolored on your display (i.e. GREEN, BLUE) a) Component Video output wired incorrectlyb) Faulty or loose cablesb) Color space configured incorrectly for display a) Check cablesb) Change Colorspace configuration for affected reproducer.c) Change Colorspace setting of display (if possible) 3) Video plays fine for several seconds, and then starts stuttering - blocky artifacts appear on the video output.
+Audio may sound strange, or drop out. a) Video Format of Binloop does not match framerate of video clip.b) Sample rate of Binloop does not match sample rate of the audio track in the video clip. a) Verify that the video is encoded using a supported framerate and that the Video Format of the Binloop matches that framerate. b) Change sample rate of Binloop or audio track.

-Audio Troubleshooting Guide Symptom Cause(s) Solution(s) 1) No Audio Output, Reproducer status LED is RED a) Binloop Muted b) Reproducer Muted a) Verify that MUTE Button on front of Binloop is not enabled.b) Send Unmute Audio command to affected reproducer.c) Power-cycle Binloop 2) No Audio Output, Reproducer status LED is not RED. a) Audio output connector disconnected from unit or shorted. a) Restore audio output connection to Binloop.
+Audio Troubleshooting Guide Symptom Cause(s) Solution(s) 1) No Audio Output, Reproducer status LED is RED a) Binloop Muted b) Reproducer Muted a) Verify that MUTE Button on front of Binloop is not enabled.b) Send Unmute Audio command to affected reproducer.c) Power-cycle Binloop 2) No Audio Output, Reproducer status LED is not RED. a) Audio output connector disconnected from unit or shorted. a) Restore audio output connection to Digital Binloop HD.
 3) Audio Output distorted on single reproducer card. a) Audio output wired incorrectly - one end of balanced output might be shorted to ground b) Faulty reproducer a) Rewire balanced audio output connection.
 Leave (-) output disconnected for connection to unbalanced inputs.
 4) Audio Output distorted - multiple outputs. a) Same as (3) above b) Interconnect ground loop. c) Faulty controller a) Same as (3) above. b) Power cycle Binloop.
+5) Audio sounds high- pitched, or low-pitched compared to how it should sound. a) Binloop sample rate does not match sample rate of the audio file. b) Change sample rate of Binloop or audio track.